 Generally, all posts are set to automatically expire five (5) weeks after publication.
 Some posts may be retained longer to accommodate logical timelines, e.g., events may be published well ahead of the event taking place and the associated post will remain active until the event.
 Expired posts are permanently deleted.

-If you have any concerns about personal information or you are the copyright holder of quoted works and do not agree with the quoting of such works, please contact the Parish Priest or e-mail webmaster AT greenwichcatholic DOT org.
-Thank you!
+If you have any concerns about personal information or you are the copyright holder of quoted works and do not agree with the quoting of such works, please contact the Parish Priest or e-mail kevinrobinson AT rcaos DOT org DOT uk Thank you!